Ammarkhalil07/EmbeddedLinux_NTI/YOCTO_Project/1-Introduction and Building/poky.md

 To clone the OpenEmbedded repository, follow these steps:

 1. Open a terminal window.
-2. Navigate to the directory where you want to clone OpenEmbedded.
+2. Navigate to the directory where you want to clone Poky.
 3. Run the following command:
 ```bash
 git clone -b dunfell git://git.yoctoproject.org/poky.git --depth=1